-- Promote awareness of positive mental health in all staff and students - Increase understanding and awareness of common mental health issues - Alert students, staff and parents to early warning signs of mental ill health - Provide support to staff working with young people with mental health issues - Provide support to students suffering mental ill health and their peers and parents/carers - Embed a 'Trauma-led' approach to supporting students, particularly those affected by ACE's (Adverse Childhood Experiences) and the coronavirus (Covid-19) pandemic
+- Promote awareness of positive mental health in all staff and students; - Create a culture in which all stakeholders can talk openly about their mental health; - Increase understanding and awareness of common mental health issues, particularly those linked to online behaviour: - Alert students, staff and parents to early warning signs of mental ill health; - Provide support to staff working with young people with mental health issues; - Provide support to students suffering mental ill health and their peers and parents/carers; - Embed a 'Trauma-led' approach to supporting students, particularly those affected by ACE's (Adverse Childhood Experiences) and experiencing the longer-term impact of the coronavirus (Covid-19) pandemic.

-This policy is in line with the guidance outlined in the DFE 'Mental health and behaviour in schools' (November 2018), the DFE 'Health Education' guidance (June 2019), DFE guidance to schools on how to respond to the coronavirus pandemic (April 2020) and 'Keeping Children Safe in Education' (September 2020).
+This policy is in line with the guidance outlined in the DFE 'Mental health and behaviour in schools' (November 2018), the DFE 'Health Education' guidance (June 2019), DFE guidance to schools on how to respond to the coronavirus pandemic (April 2020), Ofsted's review on sexual abuse in schools and colleges (March 2021) and 'Keeping Children Safe in Education' (September 2022).
+The policy also reflects the provision outlined in the Birmingham Domestic Abuse Prevention Strategy 2018-2023 and 'Promoting children and young people's mental health and wellbeing' (Mental Health Coalition - October 2021)